BradLarson/GPUImage/README.md

 ## Adding the static library to your iOS project ##

+Note: if you want to use this in a Swift project, you need to use the steps in the "Adding this as a framework" section instead of the following.
+Swift needs modules for third-party code.

 Once you have the latest source code for the framework, it's fairly straightforward to add it to your application.
 Start by dragging the GPUImage.xcodeproj file into your application's Xcode project to embed the framework in your project.
 Next, go to your application's target and add GPUImage as a Target Dependency.
 Finally, you'll want to drag the libGPUImage.a library from the GPUImage framework's Products folder to the Link Binary With Libraries build phase in your application's target.

 GPUImage needs a few other frameworks to be linked into your application, so you'll need to add the following as linked libraries in your application target: